 Partnership tax status (P)

-All LLCs with more than one member that has not chosen to be treated as an S or C corporation for tax purposes will be treated as a partnership by default.
+Drawing from our experience running multiple LLCs, all LLCs with more than one member that have not chosen to be treated as an S or C company for federal tax purposes will be treated as a partnership by default.

 - LLCs with two or more members should check the box on line 3 of the Form W-9 and enter "P" to the right of the box if they are operating as a pass-through entity.